संसारसारम् भुजगेन्द्रहारम् ।

 Varanasi is the holy city of Lord shiva and has become one of the seven sacred cities of Hindus.
 The city has been described in many Hindu scriptures such as Rigveda, Skanda Purana, Ramayana, and Mahabharata.
-According to Legends, Varanasi is about 3000 years old and known as the oldest city in the world.
-Varanasi is the centre of industries and famous for a variety of work such as muslin, silk fabrics, perfumes, ivory works as well as sculpture.
+According to the Legends, Varanasi is about 3000 years old and known as the oldest city in the world.
+Varanasi is the center of industries and famous for a variety of work such as muslin, silk fabrics, perfumes, ivory works as well as sculpture.
 Varanasi was the capital of Kingdom of Kashi at the time of Gautama Buddha.

 The Varanasi city was named as the center of a variety of religious and artistic activities by a celebrated Chinese traveller Xuanzang.
 It is located along the western bank of the river Ganges.
 The great Jain Tirthankar Suparshv Nath Ji and Tirthankar Parshva Nath Ji was born at Benares.

 Varanasi is famous as a Shiva Nagari and it has become the biggest pilgrimage destination.
 The meaning of Shiva is the “auspicious one” known as the major Hindu deity.
-It is believed that the Lord Shiva is the Destroyer or Transformer of living beings among the Trimurti.
+It is believed that the God Shiva is the Destroyer or Transformer of living beings among the Trimurti.
 The Lord Shiva is regarded as the most powerful god in Hinduism.
 According to the tradition of Hinduism, Lord Shiva is the Supreme God of Hindu as he is the creator, preserver, destroyer, concealer, and revealer of human beings.
 The followers of Lord Shiva are called Shaivites or Shaivas.

-In Hinduism, the Lord Shiva is worshipped in the form of lingam.
+In Hinduism, the God Shiva is worshipped in the form of lingam.
 It is believed that he is living on Mount Kailash as an omniscient yogi with his wife Parvati and sons Ganesha and Kartikeya.
 He has benevolent as well as fearsome forms and often depicted as immersed in deep meditation, slaying demons in fierce aspects or as the Cosmic Dancer.

 Etymology and other names of Lord Shiva

 The Shiva is a Sanskrit word having an adjective meaning “pure”.
 It also means “The Auspicious One”, a name for Rudra.
-It is known as the thousand names of Vishnu interprets Shiva having multiple meanings such as “The Pure One”, or the One who might never affected by three Gunas of Nature (Rajas, Sattva and Tamas) or the One who purifies living beings by the utterance of His name.
-According to Swami Chinmayananda, the meanig of Shiva is the One who is eternally pure or the One who can not ever be contaminated of the imperfection of Rajas and Tamas.
+It is known as the thousand names of Vishnu interprets God Shiva having multiple meanings such as “The Pure One”, or the One who might never affected by three Gunas of Nature (Rajas, Sattva and Tamas) or the One who purifies living beings by the utterance of His name.
+According to Swami Chinmayananda, the meaning of Lord Shiva is the One who is eternally pure or the One who can not ever be contaminated of the imperfection of Rajas and Tamas.
 The Supreme God of Hindu Shiva is considered as he has no Aadi or Anta that he has no birth or death.
 The Lord Shiva is known as “Devon Ke Dev Mahadev” means Great God or Great Lord.

 Seal was discovered in the Mohenjodaro which shows that a seated figure is surrounded by animals, possibly Shiva, the Pashupati.